v-morello/riptide/README.md

 make install
 ```

 This simply runs ``pip install`` in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs), which means you can freely edit the code.
-It also installs all required dependencies with ``pip`` that are not present already.
+It also installs any required dependencies with ``pip`` that are not present already.

 ## Docker image